 Although these ethical concerns allude to photographic practice, photographic ethics has not been investigated as a practical problem.
-This chapter is based upon research I undertook in 2010 in Bangladesh.
+This chapter is based on research I undertook in 2010 in Bangladesh.
 It draws on interviews with communications managers working inside major aid agencies and photographers commissioned to procure images for humanitarian campaign projects.
 My focus is the examination of the tensions that arise at the level of practice when NGO staff and photographers attempt to operationalize ethics in the context of humanitarian photography.
 My analysis is based upon ethnographic notes taken in the field during the filming of assignments and highlights the complexity of issues involved in producing ethical photographs and regulating ethical photographic practice.

 The Birth of Regulation

 Photography has been used, and manipulated, for purposes of public persuasion in the humanitarian sector from its beginnings.
-It was the pivotal event of the Ethiopian Famine of 1984–85 that alerted a wider public to issues of ethics in representations of humanitarian events and prompted unified action on the part of the NGO community to formulate regulatory image codes.
+It was the pivotal event of the Ethiopian Famine of 1984–5 that alerted a wider public to issues of ethics in representations of humanitarian events and prompted unified action on the part of the NGO community to formulate regulatory image codes.
 As the first global mediatized event, the Ethiopian Famine raised ethical and political questions regarding image content and image sourcing.
-This reflected poorly on the media organisations that distributed graphic images of suffering, on the photographers who were seen to be abusing their power over vulnerable famine victims, and on the values of the humanitarian organisations that relied on such images for fundraising.
+This reflected poorly on the media organizations that distributed graphic images of suffering, on the photographers who were seen to be abusing their power over vulnerable famine victims, and on the values of the humanitarian organizations that relied on such images for fundraising.

 NGOs were accused of capitalizing on suffering, which prompted questioning among their management regarding whether their use of imagery challenged or confirmed racist stereotypes of Africa and Africans.
 A central question was how to represent subjects with dignity and how to change the focus from negative images that “conveyed the helplessness and the passivity of Ethiopians” to images that conveyed their partnership in development.
 Another area of criticism was aimed at individual photographers and accused them of abusing their power by disrespecting both the rights of their subjects in distress and the mandate of their agency in the filming process.
-The influential Images of Africa Report written in the wake of coverage of the Ethiopian famine asked “Had the subjects been aware they were being photographed?
+The influential Images of Africa Report written in the wake of coverage of the Ethiopian famine asked, “Had the subjects been aware they were being photographed?
 Had they had the choice, or the capacity, to protest or exercise informed consent given their emotional and physical state?”

-Post-Ethiopia discussions prompted a distinct shift in humanitarian imagery from negative depictions of passive, suffering, innocent, victims to narratives of the resilient victims told through “positive” imagery.
+Post-Ethiopia discussions prompted a distinct shift in humanitarian imagery from negative depictions of passive, suffering, innocent victims to narratives of the resilient victims told through “positive” imagery.
 This was widely considered an “ethical” solution to the problem of humanitarian imaging.
 In 1989, a broader collective movement emerged to standardize representational practices across the NGO industry.
 The General Assembly of European NGOs adopted a Code of Conduct on Images Related to the Third World to provide standard guidelines for fundraising NGOs and to encourage discussion among stakeholders on the appropriateness of materials produced.
 The Code affirmed the values of representing subjects to emphasize their equality and dignity and recommended including the opinions of Southern partners in the representational process.
 This marked a major shift in representational strategy and a new emphasis on the agency of the people portrayed.
-In 2006 a revised Code of Conduct on Images and Messages provided a framework of guiding principles that was designed to be more workable in practice in comparison to the previous prescriptive code, which emphasized what not to do.
+In 2006, a revised Code of Conduct on Images and Messages provided a framework of guiding principles that was designed to be more workable in practice in comparison to the previous prescriptive code, which emphasized what not to do.
 In addition, it specifically addressed the rights of children in NGO photography.

 Contemporary Communications and the Image Industry